ericwbailey/ericwbailey.website/source/published/workplace-discrimination-another-terrible-thing-windows-recall-might-enable.md

 Much has been written about [the terrifying privacy implications of Microsoft’s new Windows Recall “feature”](https://scribe.rip/recall-stealing-everything-youve-ever-typed-or-viewed-on-your-own-windows-pc-is-now-possible-da3e12e9465e).

-Talking to even one person who works in cybersecurity, political advocacy, domestic abuse prevention, LGBTQIA support, etc. would reveal the full, naked horror this sort of technology enables.
+Talking to even one person who works in cybersecurity, political advocacy, domestic abuse prevention, LGBTQ+ support, etc. would reveal the full, naked horror this sort of technology enables.
 To build from that, I’d like to suggest another potential negative consequence: <strong>discrimination based on ability</strong>.

 ## Autonomy